GasterByteri/roche-backend/README.md

 ```shell script
 docker run -d --name db -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=roche_db -p 5432:5432 postgres:13
 ```
-After the docker container is up and running rename the .env_example to .env and change the database accordingly to the db created in the previous step.
+After the docker container is up and running ensure .env fits your needs change the database accordingly to the db created in the previous step.

 3. After the db is up and running, issue following commands to create migrations:
 ```shell script